privacyidea/privacyidea/doc/workflows_and_tools/tools/index.rst

 This script can find orphaned tokens, unused tokens or tokens of specific type, description or token info.

-It can unassign, delete or disable those tokens and it can set additional tokeninfo or descriptions.
+It can unassign, delete or disable those tokens, it can set additional tokeninfo or descriptions and perform other tasks on the found tokens.

 Starting with version 3.4 it can also set the tokenrealms of the found tokens.